-2. The requirements specified herein are the minimum requirements for school buses in Virginia.
-The date used to determine the applicability of these Specifications shall be defined as the date the vendor receives the purchase order or signs a valid sales contract with the purchaser.
+2. The requirements specified herein are the minimum requirements for public school and MFSAB buses in Virginia.
+The date used to determine the applicability of the Specifications shall be defined as the bus manufactured date .

-3. Any variation from the Specifications, in the form of additional equipment or changes in style of equipment, without prior approval of the Department of Education (DOE), is prohibited.
+3. Any variation from the Specifications, in the form of additional equipment or changes in style of equipment, without prior approval of the VDOE, is prohibited.

-may request the school bus (body and chassis) manufacturer to certify

-that its product meets these minimum standards on items which are not covered by FMVSS certification requirements of 49 CFR, Part 567,Certification.
+4. The VDOE may request the school bus (body and chassis) manufacturer to certify their product meets these minimum standards on items which are not covered by FMVSS certification requirements of 49 CFR, Part 567,Certification.

-General Requirements for Alternative Fuel School Buses
+General Requirements for Alternative Fuel

+Public School Buses

-All alternative fuel buses shall be capable of traveling not less than 200 miles with a full load, except those powered solely by electricity shall be capable of traveling not less than 80 miles.
+All alternative fuel public school buses shall be capable of traveling not less than 200 miles with a full load, except those powered solely by electricity shall be capable of traveling not less than 80 miles.

-Natural gas powered vehicles shall be equipped with an interior/exterior gas detection system and fire suppression system as outlined in Item 15.A.
+Natural gas powered public school buses shall be equipped with an interior/exterior gas leak detection system and fire suppression system as outlined in item 15.A.

 All materials and assemblies used to transfer or store alternative fuels shall be installed outside the passenger/driver compartment.

-The manufacturer supplying the alternative fuel equipment must provide the owner and operators with the adequate training and certification in fueling procedures, schedule maintenance, troubleshooting and repair of alternative fuel equipment.
+The manufacturer supplying the alternative fuel equipment shall provide the owner and operators with adequate training and certification in fueling procedures, schedule of maintenance, troubleshooting and repair of alternative fuel equipment.

-All fueling equipment shall be designed specifically for fueling motor vehicles and shall be certified by the manufacturer as meeting all applicable federal, state and industry standards.
+All fueling equipment shall be designed specifically for fueling public school buses and shall be certified by the manufacturer as meeting all applicable federal, state and industry standards.

-All on board fuel supply containers shall meet all appropriate requirements of the American Society of Mechanical Engineers (ASME) code, (DOT regulations or applicable FMVSS and NFPA standards.
+On board fuel supply containers shall meet all appropriate requirements of the American Society of Mechanical Engineers (ASME) code, U.S. Department of Transportation (DOT) regulations and applicable FMVSS and NFPA standards.

 All fuel supply containers shall be securely mounted to withstand a static force of eight times their weight in any direction.

-A positive quick acting (1/4 turn) shut-off control valve shall be installed in each gaseous fuel supply line, as close as possible to the fuel supply containers.
-The valve controls shall be placed in a location easily accessible without the use of tools, and operable from the exterior of the vehicle.
+A positive quick acting ( one-fourth turn) shut-off control valve shall be installed in each gaseous fuel supply line, as close as possible to the fuel supply containers.
+The valve controls shall be placed in a location easily accessible without the use of tools, and shall be operable from the exterior of the bus.
 The location of the valve controls shall be clearly marked on the exterior surface of the bus.

 An electrical grounding system shall be required for the grounding of the fuel system during maintenance-related venting.

-Biodiesel must conform to the specifications of ASTM 6751, Biodiesel Standards.
+Biodiesel must conform to the specifications of the American Society for Testing and Materials (ASTM) 6751 (Biodiesel Standards).

-The manufacturer of alternative fueled vehicles shall provide written certification to the purchaser and the Virginia Department of Education that the alternative fuel installation, parts, and materials meet the National Fire Protection Association and other applicable standards, including all alternative fuel requirements of the Virginia School Bus Specifications.
+The manufacturer of alternative fuel public school buses shall provide written certification to the purchaser and the VDOE that the alternative fuel installation, parts, and materials meet the NFPA and other applicable standards, including all alternative fuel requirements of the Specifications.

-Section 2

-Virginia School Bus Specifications

-EffectiveDecember 21, 2013
+DEFINITIONS

+1. Public School Buses:

-DEFINITIONSTYPE A:
+TYPE A:

-Type “A” school bus is a conversion bus constructed utilizing a cutaway front-section vehicle with a left side driver’s d door.
-This definition includes two classifications: Type A1, with Gross Vehicle Weight Rating (GVWR) 14,500 pounds or less; and Type A2 with a GVWR greater than 14,500 pounds and less than or equal to 21,500 pounds.
+Type “A” school bus is a conversion bus constructed utilizing a cutaway front-section vehicle with a left side driver’s door.
+This definition includes two classifications: Type A1, with Gross Vehicle Weight Rating (GVWR) 14,500 pounds or less; and Type A2 with a GVWR greater than 14,500 pounds but less than or equal to 21,500 pounds.
+Both Type A1 and A2 buses shall be equipped with dual rear wheels (DRW).

-TYPE B:

-Type “B” school bus is constructed utilizing a body on a stripped chassis.
-The entrance door is behind the front wheels.
-This definition includes two classifications: Type B1, with a GVWR of 10,000 pounds or less, designed for carrying more than 10 persons and Type B2, with a GVWR greater than 10,000 pounds.

 TYPE C: